geoadmin/service-control/README.md

 app/manage.py migrate
 ```

+You can ignore warnings that 'bod' has unreflected changes.

 ### Importing Data from the BOD

 The "Betriebsobjekte Datenbank" (BOD) is a central database for running and configuring the map